zearp/OptiHack/text/BIOS_STUFF.md

 ## Flashing
 This is the "dangerous" part, it's not really though.
 But you do have to pay close attention if you want to prevent having to recover from a bad flash.

-Enabling service mode requires a jumper on the servcie pins on the motherboard.
+Enabling service mode requires a jumper on the service pins on the motherboard.
 It disables the write protections to the flash regions.
-This not needed for extracting, only when flashing.

-I think it also possible to remove these restrictions in a modified Grub shell but I wouldn't leave this kind of protections disabled if I were you.

-Before you can write anything you have to short the service pins on the motherboard.
+Short the service pins on the motherboard.
 They are clearly labeled.
 Use a jumper or some breadboard cables.

+I think it also possible to remove these restrictions in a modified Grub shell but I wouldn't leave this kind of protections disabled if I were you.

 Turn the machine off and short the service jumper and turn it back on.
 You'll get a notice about it and have to press F1 to resume booting.